niparis/myinfo-backend/readme.md

 ## Next steps

+Immediate next step, that i think are out of scope for such a test:

 1. Dockerize the app (unnecessary in its current state.
 Starts to pay off once we have a Storage Backend)
+2. Selenium test cases (seems like the ideal way to test the integration with MyInfo)
-2. Push the the communication with MyInfo to a queue (i've had pretty inconsitent response times, including a few timeouts)
+3. Push the the communication with MyInfo to a queue (i've had pretty inconsitent response times, including a few timeouts)
-3. Add more mocks to the tests (i havent' done it beyond a few examples - it's very time consuming)
+4. Add more mocks to the tests (i havent' done it beyond a few examples - it's very time consuming)
-4. CI/CD, including automatic code formating, security scans, unit tests, static code quality analysis
+5. CI/CD, including automatic code formating, security scans, unit tests, static code quality analysis
-5. Configuration management, to have different environement.
+6. Configuration management, to have different environement.
 Would be implemented by environment variables.